October 4, 2024

 • Discussion of findings, options, and whether treatment is warranted

 If the exam shows no functional problems, we will tell you that.
 We do not recommend treatment that is not needed.
-About 1 in 4 adult patients who come in worried about cosmetic refinement leave with a recommendation to do nothing and check back in five years.

 Treatment options when braces are recommended